VirtoCommerce/vc-storefront/README.md

 How to configure IIS application to host ASP.NET Core site please learn more in the official Microsoft ASP.NET Core documentation https://docs.microsoft.com/en-us/aspnet/core/publishing/iis

+Please note that we don’t plan to use ASP.NET Identity
 # License
 Copyright (c) Virtosoftware Ltd.  All rights reserved.